 1. User’s Acknowledgment and Acceptance of Terms.

 1.1 Agreement.
 The CNCT App Inc., a Delaware corporation (referred to as “CNCT” or “us” or “we” or “Company” or similar terms) provides Users (as defined below) with access to its proprietary CNCT social media and professional networking application and related websites and services (collectively, the “Services”).
 CNCT provides the Services subject to User’s compliance with all the terms, conditions, policies and notices contained or referenced herein (these “Terms”, “Terms of Service” or this “Agreement”).
 In addition, when using the Services, Users shall be subject to any posted guidelines, rules or documentation (if any) applicable to such Services that may contain terms and conditions in addition to those in these Terms of Service (e.g. an Authorized Use Policy).
 All such guidelines, rules or documentation are hereby incorporated by reference into these Terms of Service.
-BY ACCESSING OR UTILIZING ANY OF THE SERVICES AND/OR REGISTERING WITH US (INCLUDING BY CLICKING “I AGREE” OR “I ACCEPT” OR OTHER SIMILAR ACKNOWLEDGEMENT TO THESE TERMS WHEN PRESENTED TO YOU), YOU SIGNIFY THAT YOU HAVE READ, UNDERSTOOD AND AGREE TO BE LEGALLY BOUND BY THESE TERMS OF SERVICE INCLUDING OUR [INSERT LINK] WHICH IS INCORPORATED HEREIN BY REFERENCE.
+BY ACCESSING OR UTILIZING ANY OF THE SERVICES AND/OR REGISTERING WITH US (INCLUDING BY CLICKING “I AGREE” OR “I ACCEPT” OR OTHER SIMILAR ACKNOWLEDGEMENT TO THESE TERMS WHEN PRESENTED TO YOU), YOU SIGNIFY THAT YOU HAVE READ, UNDERSTOOD AND AGREE TO BE LEGALLY BOUND BY THESE TERMS OF SERVICE INCLUDING OUR PRIVACY POLICY WHICH IS INCORPORATED HEREIN BY REFERENCE.
 IF YOU DO NOT WISH TO BE BOUND BY THE THESE TERMS OF SERVICE, PLEASE EXIT AND CEASE ALL USE OF OUR SERVICES NOW.

 1.2 Effective Date; Right to Modify; Binding Effect of Continued Use.
 These Terms of Service are effective as of the date that you first visit download/install/access the App or otherwise first access any of our Services (including if you click “I agree” during any registration process).
 CNCT reserves the right to change these Terms of Service from time to time without notice to Users and any modifications or changes to these Terms of Service shall be effective upon such modification or amendment being posted.
 The Terms of Service are accessible via the App and the Site and User acknowledges and agrees that it is User’s responsibility to review these Terms of Service periodically and to be aware of any modifications.
 User’s continued use of the Services after such modifications will constitute User’s acknowledgement of the modified Terms of Service and agreement to abide and be bound by the modified Terms of Service.